 Mono Lake is a unique and beautiful place.
 It’s known for its tufa formations, but there’s so much more to it.
 It’s a giant pool surrounded by desert sage, and bounded by the peaks of the Sierra Nevada to the west.
 In summer, monsoonal moisture often arrives from the southeast and runs into that mountain wall, where the moisture gets pushed upward, forming clouds, showers, and thunderstorms.
-The lake becomes a vector for these storms.
+The lake becomes a vector for those storms.

 While staying in Lee Vining a couple of weeks ago, we saw clouds and showers each afternoon, and had several opportunities to photograph beautiful evening light at the lake (along with a colorful sunrise).
-Under those conditions the lake can reflect clouds in beautiful ways, creating swaths of color and light across the sky and water.
+Under those conditions the lake can reflect clouds in wonderful ways, creating swaths of color and light across the sky and water.

 When my photography is guided by moving, shifting clouds, I try to stay fluid and adaptable.
 I might be drawn to a certain scene, but after awhile the clouds move on, the view gets less interesting, and it’s time for me to move on as well.
 Luckily there’s enough of a road network around the western side of Mono Lake to allow for fairly quick changes in location.